There are more women, but a gender divide still pervades at the Chelsea Flower Show

 Chelsea Flower Show Garden 2023: A Letter from a Million Years Past.
 Designed by Jihae Hwang.
 Sponsored by Korea Forest Service, Hoban Cultural Foundation and MUUM Ltd. - © Andrea Jones

-Speaking of the Show Gardens, three of the four exhibiting female designers - Ji-hae Hwang, Sarah Price, Charlotte Harris (co-designing with Hugo Bugg on the Best In Show Horatio's Garden) - won Gold for their designs, with Jilayne Rickards taking home Silver for her Flora & Fauna garden.
+Speaking of the Show Gardens, last year three of the four exhibiting female designers - Ji-hae Hwang, Sarah Price, Charlotte Harris (co-designed with Hugo Bugg on the Best In Show Horatio's Garden) - won Gold for their designs, with Jilayne Rickards taking home Silver for her Flora & Fauna garden.
 It goes without saying that women designers are capable of delivering a showstopping garden; that we are still so poorly represented in the arena where they are best-seen remains the bigger mystery.

 It goes without saying that women designers are capable of delivering a showstopping garden